The Accidental Whistle-Blower: Clare Rewcastle Brown and 1MDB

 “We have reached something that is unstoppable”

-In January 2016, the office of Malaysia’s Attorney-General announced that it had concluded its investigation into 1MDB, and exonerated Najib of all allegations.
+In January 2016, the office of Malaysia’s Attorney General announced that it had concluded its investigation into 1MDB, and exonerated Najib of all allegations.
 But on Nov.
 19 tens of thousands of people flooded the streets of Kuala Lumpur to demand Najib’s resignation, as spirited and outraged as ever.
 Protesters were not dissuaded by the fact that the rally’s organizer, Maria Chin Abdullah, had been arrested the night before (she was later released), or by the fact that the government had declared the rally illegal.
 “We have to speak out,” said 25-year-old Elissa Abubakar, a business student at the University of Kuala Lumpur.
 “Before this not everyone was aware, but now we have this information, and people want to speak out and fight.”

 “We have reached something that is unstoppable,” Rafizi Ramli, a popular opposition figure who has been sentenced to 18 months in jail (he’s appealing) for leaking government secrets related to 1MDB, said that afternoon as thunderclouds gathered over the capital’s iconic Petronas Towers.
 “It’s a matter of time before Najib gives in.”